chef/chef-web-docs/chef_master/source/api_chef_server.rst

    chef_server_root "https://192.0.2.0:443"
    client_key "#{current_dir}/pivotal.pem"

-.. note:: The ``pivotal.pem`` file must exist in the specified location and the IP addresses must be correct for the Chef server.
+.. note:: The ``pivotal.pem`` file must exist in the specified location and the IP addresses must be correct for the Chef Infra Server.